 How to eat: Bend the pod of tamarind with your finger and remove the strings that stick to the pulp.
 Eat the pulp and remove the seeds.

 It is also known as zapote, chikoo, or naseberry in some places.
 This remarkable fruit was born in southern Mexico, the Caribbean, and Central America.
-It’s one of the most famous Guatemalan fruits.
-It also appeared in the Philippines during Spanish colonization.
+It’s one of the most famous Guatemalan fruits and also appeared in the Philippines during Spanish colonization.

 In terms of looks, it has the shape of an egg with a thin brown skin.
-When separating this fruit, the pale yellow or earthy brown flesh will appear in front of your eyes.
+When separating this fruit, you will see the pale yellow or earthy brown flesh that resembles a ripe pear’s grainy texture.
 It is hard to resist this fruit’s enchanting sweetness and malty taste.

 Season: Extends from February to June in Florida